 Spouses and dependents:

-ICHRA is a robust benefit that has the opportunity to help over 800,000 employers as estimated by the Departments.
-More complex than its predecessors, ICHRA has a lot of nuances that are easy to blunder when it comes to calculating affordability, managing ERISA and COBRA requirements, and ensuring employees have a qualified plan to participate.
-That’s why finding an ICHRA administrator that you know and trust is important.
+ICHRA is a robust benefit that has the opportunity to help over 800,000 employers, with many nuances that are easy to blunder when it comes to calculating affordability, managing ERISA and COBRA requirements, and ensuring employees have a qualified plan to participate.
+That’s why finding an ICHRA administrator you know and trust is important.
 A good ICHRA administrator has their pulse on the regulations as updates are made.